ACRRM/curriculum-docusaurus/docs/fellowship-assessment/assessment-modalities.md

 **Introduction to MCQ Assessment**

 The Introduction to MCQ Assessment [online course](https://mycollege.acrrm.org.au/search/find-online-learning/details?id=17222&title=Introduction+to+MCQ+Assessment) is available to candidates who enrol in the MCQ assessment to give insight into the MCQ assessment.
-It includes information relevant to the MCQ assessment such as what a MCQ assessment is, how questions are developed and provides an opportunity for candidates to develop MCQs.

 **MCQ familiarisation activity (MCQFA)**